Byron Bay High School

 Byron Bay High School is a government-funded co-educational comprehensive secondary day school, located in Byron Bay, New South Wales, Australia.
 The school, which is designed in the shape of a nautilus shell, opened on 15 May 1987.
 Facilities of the school include: agriculture centre, basketball courts, canteen, car park, changing rooms, library, multi-purpose centre, performing arts centre, sports centre and sports pitch.
+The indigenous country land the school was built on was Arakwal people of the Bundjalung nation.